chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 # Common Errors

-We’re going to look at some common errors that are easily resolved.
+We're going to look at some common errors that are easily resolved.

 * non-existent cookbook
 * error in a template